 Can you do it yourself?

-You could, but because drafting a will is complex, and Massachusetts laws change over time, it is advisable to use the services of an experienced elder law attorney like Paula Smith.
+You could, but because drafting a will is complex, and Massachusetts laws change over time, it is advisable to use the services of an experienced elder law attorney.

 The cost for drawing up a will depends on how much time it takes to fully examine and take into consideration all aspects of the client’s particular situation.
 Paula Smith always provides complimentary consultations and estimates for wills.